jdelic/saltshaker/README.md

 whatever... how do I plug this into this smartstack implementation?**

-**Answer:** You create a Salt state that registers these services as *cross-datacenter internal* services using the tag `smartstack:cross-datacenter` and assign them a port in your [port map](PORTS.md).
-This will cause `consul-template` instances on your machines to pick them up and make them available on `localhost:[port]`.
+**Answer:** You create a Salt state that registers these services as `smartstack:internal` services, assign them a port in your [port map](PORTS.md) and make sure haproxy instances can route to it.This will cause `consul-template` instances on your machines to pick them up and make them available on `localhost:[port]`.
 The ideal machines to assign these states to in my opinion are all machines that have the `consulserver` role.
-Registering services with consul that way can either be done by dropping service definitions into `/etc/consul/services.d`, which might lead to strange behavior if different versions end up on multiple machines or better [use salt consul states](https://github.com/pravka/salt-consul).
+Registering services with consul that way can either be done by dropping service definitions into `/etc/consul/services.d` or perhaps use [use salt consul states](https://github.com/pravka/salt-consul).

+A better idea security-wise is to create an "egress router" role that runs a specialized version of haproxy-external that sends traffic from its internal IP to your external services.
+Then announce the internal IP+Port as an internal smartstack service.
+The external services can then still be registered with the local Consul cluster, but you also have a defined exit point for traffic to the external network.

 # Vault